Coming Soon

 Doubleday | 9780385545310 | Published June 3, 2025

 Ukraine, 2022.
-Yeva is a maverick scientist who lives out of her mobile lab, trying and failing to breed rare snails while her relatives urge her to start a family.
-What they don’t know: Yeva already dates plenty of men, entertaining Westerners who come to Ukraine on guided romance tours believing they’ll find docile brides untainted by feminism and modernity.
-Nastia and her sister, Solomiya, are posing as a hopeful bride and her translator while secretly searching for their missing mother --- a protestor who vanished after years of activism against the romance tours.
-So begins a journey of a lifetime: three angry women, a truckful of kidnapped bachelors, and Lefty, a last-of-his-kind snail with one final shot at perpetuating his species.
-But their plans come to a screeching halt as Russia invades.
+Yeva is a loner and a maverick scientist who scours the country’s forests and valleys, trying and failing to breed rare snails, while her relatives urge her to settle down.
+Yeva already dates plenty of men --- not for love, but to fund her work --- entertaining Westerners who come to Ukraine on guided romance tours believing they’ll find docile brides untainted by feminism and modernity.
+Nastia and her sister, Solomiya, are also entangled in the booming marriage industry, posing as a hopeful bride and her translator while secretly searching for their missing mother, who vanished after years of fierce activism against the romance tours.
+Together they embark across hundreds of miles.
+But their plans come to a screeching halt when Russia invades.

 Farrar, Straus and Giroux | 9780374616373 | Published June 3, 2025